Katze schläft viel

 Illnesses such as short-term infections or more serious illnesses also contribute to tiredness, lethargy and loss of appetite in cats.
 In the best case scenario, your cat will quickly get fit again.
 However, if accompanying symptoms such as diarrhea or vomiting occur, it is important to be vigilant.
 These can be signs of a serious illness such as kidney failure , diabetes or cancer.

 In addition to fatigue and loss of appetite, kidney failure can manifest itself in the cat's increased need to drink, weight loss and frequent urination.
-Cats with diabetes can no longer regulate their glucose levels, thus losing energy and drive and trying to compensate for this by drinking more, among other things.
+Cats with diabetes can no longer regulate their glucose levels, lose energy and drive and try to compensate for this by drinking more, among other things.
 Tumors can show very different symptoms, but weaken a cat considerably and can cause tiredness and lethargy.

-If you notice that your cat is very tired and weak for a long period of time, sleeps a lot and has other symptoms such as loss of appetite, increased drinking, vomiting or diarrhea, you should definitely see a vet.
-Even if your cat is suffering from minor ailments or noticeable changes in behavior, it is advisable to consult a vet to get certainty and to be able to help your cat quickly if necessary.
-In addition to the vet's advice, you can give your cat special food tailored to its diagnosis and state of health.
-You should change its food slowly and carefully so as not to stress your cat.
+If you notice that your cat is very tired and weak for a long period of time, sleeps a lot and is also showing other symptoms such as loss of appetite, drinking more, vomiting or diarrhea, you should definitely see a vet.
+Even if your cat is showing minor ailments or noticeable changes in behavior, it is advisable to consult a vet to get certainty and to be able to help your cat quickly if necessary.
+In addition to the vet's advice, you can give your cat special food tailored to its needs depending on the diagnosis and state of health.
+You should change the food slowly and carefully so as not to stress your house cat.

 Popular products